-Question 21: How many of these food businesses have a food safety program that is verified?
+Question 26: How many of these food businesses have a verified food safety program?

 In accordance with Food Act 2008 Regulatory Guideline 6 - Regulatory Food Safety Auditing in Western Australia (PDF 95KB) (previously Regulatory Guideline 1: Introduction of Regulatory Food Safety Auditing in Western Australia), enforcement agencies are required to verify that a food safety program substantially complies with the requirements of Standard 3.2.1 - Food Safety Programs, of the Code.